ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 *Logical pool with pattern and repeat count*

-The portion pattern of a name, or relay name or 2nd relay name, is a group of characters that are either numeric or belong to all of the following special characters set:
+The pattern portion of a name, or relay name or 2nd relay name, is a group of characters that are either numeric or belong to all of the following set of special characters:

 ::